mRemoteNG/mRemoteNG/mRemoteV1/Documentation/user_interface/connections.rst

 To close the connection you can do any of the following:

-- Log off in the start menu - Closes the connection and logs you out completely from RDP
+- Log off in the start menu (Closes the connection and logs you out completely from RDP)
-- Close the panel with the - Which leaves your session active on server but closes connection in mRemoteNG
+- Close the panel with the (Which leaves your session active on server but closes connection in mRemoteNG)
-- Close the connection tab with - Also keeps your login active on server but closes RDP connection in mRemoteNG
+- Close the connection tab with (Also keeps your login active on server but closes RDP connection in mRemoteNG)
-- Double click the connection tab - Same as above where the connection is active on server but closes RDP connection in mRemoteNG
+- Double click the connection tab (Same as above where the connection is active on server but closes RDP connection in mRemoteNG)